Kruithne/spooder/README.md

 ```

 `SPOODER_CANARY_APP_ID` is the **App ID** as shown on the GitHub App page.

 `SPOODER_CANARY_KEY` is the path to the private key file in PKCS#8 format.

+> ℹ️ Since `spooder` uses the Bun runtime, you can use the `.env.local` file to set these environment variables per-project.

 ### 4. Use canary